amrit4385/Ad-Hoc-Insights/README.md

 My Approach
 Data Extraction with SQL:

-Utilized SQL Server to run queries and pull the necessary data.
+Utilized MySQL to run queries and pull the necessary data.
 Data Visualization:

 Leveraged Power BI to visualize the output, making the insights clear and compelling.